theweboftrust/wot.id-public-docs/README.md

 4. **Selective Disclosure**: Reveal any aspect of your digital existence to anyone, with any desired degree of granularity and anonymity.
 You decide who sees what, and when.
 5. **Provenance & Attribution**: Establish a reliable, auditable source of truth for your work, content, and contributions — essential in an era of deepfakes, misinformation, and uncredited AI training data.

-These are not aspirational goals, the MVP (with all its limitations) is operational at
+These are not aspirational goals, the MVP is operational (with all its limitations) at

 https://www.wot.id

 ## Documentation

 Reach out to get access to 55,000 lines of code for examination and discussion at https://github.com/theweboftrust/wot.id, but make sure to study these foundational docs first.

-### The Human Promise (Start Here)
+### The Human Promise

 - **[01 — Project Overview and Principles](docs/01_Project_Overview_And_Principles.md)**: The mission, the 10 core principles that guide every design decision, and why human sovereignty is the foundation — not an afterthought.
 This is the document to read first.